Course Outline

 Requirements

-• A fundamental understanding of IT infrastructure and networking
+• A foundational understanding of information technology (IT) infrastructure and networking for government.

-• Familiarity with virtualization technologies and operating systems (Windows/Linux)
+• Familiarity with virtualization technologies and operating systems, including Windows and Linux.

 Audience

-• Cloud architects and engineers for government projects
+• Cloud architects and engineers responsible for government IT solutions.

-• Infrastructure and operations teams supporting federal initiatives
+• Infrastructure and operations teams supporting public sector environments.

-• IT managers and project leads planning migrations for government agencies
+• IT managers and project leads planning migrations within the government sector.

 21 Hours